HealthONE StaRN Residency for New Graduate Registered Nurses

 Can I apply if I don’t have my degree or RN license yet?

 Absolutely!
-The program requirements state that you only need your degree by the program start date and your passing NCLEX results prior to the program start.
+You only need your nursing degree by the residency start date and your passing NCLEX results prior to the residency start.

 How do I know which unit/facility I will be placed?

-You’ll discuss your goals with a recruiter before interviewing and you'd know where you have the potential to be placed before you’re offered a slot in the program.
+You’ll discuss your goals with a recruiter before interviewing and you'd know where you have the potential to be placed before you’re offered a slot in the residency.

 How does the two-year commitment work?

-The two-year financial commitment begins upon successful completion of the 14-week program.
-The two-year commitment is for full time employment to the unit at the facility.
+The two-year financial commitment begins upon successful completion of the StaRN residency training portion (10-12 weeks).
+The two-year commitment is for full time employment to the facility, and we would except you also plan to stay on your starting unit for at least one year.

 Can out-of-state candidates apply?

 Yes.
-This program has been a great option for out-of-state new graduates because it transitions you to our health system in addition to transitioning you into a nursing role in the hospital setting.
-You'll also get the opportunity to build friendships with other new graduates.
+StaRN is a great option for out-of-state new graduates because it transitions you to our health system and processes in addition to transitioning you into a nursing role in the hospital setting.
+You will also get the opportunity to build friendships with other new graduates.
+Out of state applicants must consider options to travel to Denver, CO during interview timelines to be considered for certain positions.

-Like us on facebook in order to receive regular updates on the application period and this program!
+Like us on Facebook in order to receive regular updates on the application period and this residency!